 I fell in love with the vibe on Majuli Island.
 It was so easy, simple and so far away from the chaotic reality of the 21st Century.

 If you’re looking for places to add on your North East India adventures, I would urge you to bump Majuli Island to the top of your list.

 As it is a river island which is relatively new to mass tourism and not highly written about in travel guides I feel there is quite a few important things to know before you visit.

-I’m just going to cover some important travel tips in this post, but if you were after a more detailed guide for travelling to Majuli in 2018 – make sure you click here and read my ultimate guide!
+I’m just going to cover some important travel tips in this post, but if you were after a more detailed guide for travelling to Majuli – make sure you click here and read my ultimate guide!